 Free forever, with hard limits.
 The tool stays free if you stay below a listing count, sale count, or feature line. eBay's own Seller Hub fits here — the base version is free for any seller, and most sellers never need to upgrade. inkFrog's free plan caps you at 10 live listings; useful for testing the interface, useless for an actual store.

 Free trial, then paid.
 Anywhere from 7 to 30 days.
 You get full functionality, then the wall.
 If you build your workflow around the trial features, the upgrade isn't really optional — it's a sunk-cost trap.
 Always note the trial length and the cheapest paid tier before you start importing listings.
+Ecomli — an AI-powered eBay dropshipping automation platform that handles product research, listing, repricing, and supplier monitoring — works around this trap with a $1 trial that unlocks the full toolset for 14 days, so there is no stripped-down tier to outgrow and no feature wall to design your store around.

 Free at one job, paid at the others.
-Shipping label tools (Pirate Ship), title generators, and category-specific keyword pickers often stay free because they monetise elsewhere — Pirate Ship makes its margin on USPS labels, not on you.
+Shipping label tools (Pirate Ship), title generators, and category-specific keyword pickers often stay free because they monetize elsewhere — Pirate Ship makes its margin on USPS labels, not on you.
 These tools are legitimately free and worth using even if you also pay for an all-in-one suite.

 Freemium with a real free tier.
 Some tools have a free tier you can run a small store on indefinitely, with paid tiers adding automation, multi-channel, or repricing.
 3Dsellers and a couple of niche tools fit here.
 The free tier is functional but slow — you're trading time for money, which is the right trade when you're starting out.